What Is SEO: A Comprehensive Introduction

 SEO is an acronym for Search Engine Optimization, the practice of deriving organic traffic from search result pages to websites by optimizing web content to reflect on relevant search queries.
 An essential thing to point out here is that it is all about improving unpaid rankings, in essence, natural and organic search results.
 As such, organic SEO does not include the management of direct traffic/visitors and the buying of paid placement.
 It involves making changes to your site design, improving the user experience and the content to make your site attractive to search engines and end-users alike.

-We are often asked by proud site owners about what comes after a new web pages gets deployed.
-During the initial phase of design and layout, the page can bear modifications aimed to improve user experience or optimisation for mobile users.
+We are often asked by proud site owners about what comes after a new web page gets deployed.
+During the initial phase of design and layout, the page can bear modifications aimed to improve user experience or optimization for mobile users.
 However, in later stages, like site administration and management, other important factors come into play.

-Site architecture, quality backlinking, high-quality content and optimizing content around relevant keywords are only some of the aspects reflected by SEO.
+Site architecture, quality backlinking, high-quality content, and optimizing content around relevant keywords are only some of the aspects reflected by SEO.
 By implementing SEO, brands start to enjoy the advantage of free organic traffic to their websites.
-That being said, how do you optimize your site for search engines?
-To properly address this question, there is a need to understand how these engines operate.
+With that in mind, how do you optimize your site for search engines?
+To properly address this question, there is a need to understand how search engines operate.
 So, let’s get straight to it.